 3. Strategies for Success Program

 All new Foundation and Year One Undergraduate Students are expected to attend the Strategies for Success Program arranged on Wednesday afternoons.
-For details of the program and schedule, you may refer to the announcement posted on Blackboard site by Student HQ under Swinburne Announcement Central.
+For details of the program and schedule, you may refer to the announcement posted on Canvas site by Student HQ under Swinburne Announcement Central.

 Subject-specific consultation is offered either on a one-to-one basis or in small groups to students in a specific venue (clinic).
 Personalised guidance is provided by academic staff to support students who are having difficulties with a particular unit of study.
 These units include Mathematics, Physics and English.

 Visit the Student Central Canvas Page for more information about the Academic Support.